 of theoretical rigor and, worse still, falsity of predictions about political development.

-Twenty years of hindsight suggest that structural-functionalism need not be so arbitrarily
+Hindsight suggest that structural-functionalism need not be so arbitrarily discarded.
+When

-discarded.
-When radically revised by means of a conversion from macro-analysis to a form
+radically revised by means of a conversion from macro-analysis to a form of